avinashkranjan/Friday/README.md

 <h1 align=center> Introduction 🚩 </h1>

   <p align="center">
-    Since the pandemic, almost everything has been moved on to the virtual world and So has <b>Education</b>.
-All our classes have been moved online and with that, all our <b><em> assignments, tests, exams, Viva</b></em> are being held on an online platform as well, With so many <b><em>assignment deadlines, upcoming exam dates, and being busy with our life</b></em> we forget the deadlines and exam dates on most occasion.
-I don't know how many of you but it happens to me frequently.
-So I came up with this <b>app</b> which once fed with all the required data it'll remind you of the <b><em>assignment deadlines, upcoming exams, unfinished homework</b></em>.
-So, you can plan your schedule accordingly.
+    In response to the pandemic-induced shift to virtual education, all classes, assignments, tests, exams, and vivas have migrated online.
+Amid this transition and the busy pace of life, it's common to forget important deadlines and exam dates.
+To address this challenge, I've developed an ingenious app.
+Once you input the required data, the app becomes your personal reminder, ensuring you never miss an assignment deadline, upcoming exam, or unfinished homework.
+Say farewell to stress and embrace a well-organized schedule that aligns perfectly with your academic needs.
+Take control of your academic life with this powerful tool, confident that you'll stay ahead of all deadlines and exams.
+Enjoy the convenience and peace of mind as you seamlessly plan your schedule and excel in your virtual education journey.

 ## Getting Started🚀🚀